schmlz/schmlz.github.io/_posts/2025-09-02-spectral-graph-theory.markdown

 This paper was accepted at the [HSDIP 2025](https://icaps25.icaps-conference.org/program/workshops/hsdip/) workshop!
 {: style="color: #9097a3"}

 **Corrigendum:** the heuristic error on path graphs (fig. 5) is wrong in v1 and has been fixed in v2.
 Due to numeric issues, we were not selecting the smallest eigenvector but a close-to-smallest one, which does not describe a descending heuristic.
 The correct error curve is less complex (it's no longer sinusoidal), but it remains unclear how to predict.
-Thanks /P@trik Haslum for spotting it!
+Thanks /P@trik Haslum for spotting the bug!
 {: style="color: #9097a3"}

 ----